liokaqiao/midiKeyboardergw2/README.md

 1. Install your midi keyboard and drivers for it.
 2. Connect the keyboard and power it up.
 3. Run the app compiled from this program.
+4. Select the input device and output device (so you can hear what is heard ingame without lag).
+Microsoft wavesynth will have lag in it so its best to use your midi keyboard output if it exists.
+5. Check the connect box next to the input and output devices.
+6. Start playing!

 Playing:

-4. Launch Guildwars 2.
+1. Launch Guildwars 2.
 Log in, grab an instrument (harp works best).
-5. Start the instrument, then start playing on your keyboard.
+2. Start the instrument, then start playing on your keyboard.
 You should hear the same sounds in game.

 Other features:
 Numeric spinner with the 30:  used to tune the delay between virtual keyboard presses, now does nothing.